From water depletion to water pollution, understand why and what you can do.

 When you love something, you want to know all about it, the good and the bad.
 You have this need to protect it, nurture it, feed it, see it thrive, and even share the love you have for it with others.

 Corethics began from a love of Indonesia, through connections with local people, a deep sense of curiosity for culture, the natural environment, and travel.
 Attempting to narrow our scope down to one island was tough.
 In my research, I explored “What is the impact of Mass Tourism on life in Bali, Lombok, and Sumbawa?”.

 “tourism industry was adversely affecting local people, their land, and their wellbeing”

 Bali stood out, as you could imagine, as being at a crisis point compared to its lesser-known neighbours Lombok and Sumbawa.
 Knowing that water sources were quickly dwindling away and pollution was swallowing the beautiful island of the gods, I knew that my focus was required in Bali.
 What I found was a harrowing reality that the tourism industry was adversely affecting local people, their land, and their wellbeing, and this issue, whilst very well known amongst local people, had been made little progress on correcting decades of abuse.

 Image @HarrisonHaines on Pexels

 Our position isn’t to tell you not to go to Bali because this will only push local people into poverty, creating another issue.
-This moment you are in right now, is your moment, to think about how precious water is for life, human life, for our health, for plants, for food, and for non-human species with whom we share this incredible planet with.
+This moment you are in right now, is your moment, to think about how precious water is for life, human life, our health, plants, food, and non-human species with whom we share this incredible planet with.
 By empowering yourself with the knowledge, compassion, and the will to re-write the story for Bali you are choosing to be a part of the solution.

-“we are so lucky, in Australia, to have clean running water from the tap…don’t you think our neighbours in Bali deserve that too?”
+“We are so lucky, in Australia, to have clean running water from the tap…don’t you think our neighbours in Bali deserve that too?”